23samvedya/Projects/README.md

 # Projects
-This is a repository containing all my projects
+This is a repository containing all of my projects.